 – Whatsapp: This is a popular messaging app that allows users to send texts, photos, voicemails, as well as make calls and video chats.

-– Tiktok: It’s a new app popular with kids that’s used for creating and sharing short videos.
-With very limited privacy controls, users are vulnerable to cyber bullying and explicit content.
+– Tiktok: High security risk from Chinese company intent on gaining information.
+Popular with kids, it’s used for creating and sharing short videos.
+With very limited or NO privacy controls, users are vulnerable to cyber bullying and explicit content or worse.

 – Badoo: This is a dating and social networking app where users can chat, share photos and videos based on location.
 The app is intended for adults only, but teens are known to create profiles.